The Truth Behind Investment Banking Working Hours & Salary

 Another effect of long hours is the stress on personal relationships.
 An inability to spend quality time with family and friends can be a serious downside of the job.
 Many investment bankers feel that personal life is sacrificed to work, leading to feelings of isolation or dissatisfaction.
 Indeed, the balance between work and personal life is so unbalanced in investment banking that some bankers develop anxiety or depression due to an inability to disconnect from work.

-The hours of long working also affected physical health.
-Sitting long, having food at the wrong times, and stress for big deals take a greater toll on the general health condition of an investment banker.
+The long working hours also affected physical health.
+Sitting long, having food at the wrong times, and stress from big deals take a greater toll on the general health condition of an investment banker.
 Some firms have really worked on maintaining the atmosphere inside the firm to create a balance between office work and life; still, in reality, hours are very difficult to get along with.

 Why Do Investment Bankers Work Such Long Hours?

-The reasons lie in the nature of investment banking work itself.
+The reasons lie like investment banking work itself.

 Client Needs: